 The Administrator recently presented the Missouri Division and DOT with the first ever Innovation in Project Finance and Financial Management Award for its proposal to allow the Missouri Transportation Finance Corporation to sell existing loans on its books in order to raise new capital for additional loans.
 This approach - an opportunity available to all Federally-authorized State Infrastructure Banks - promises to attract new investment in highway infrastructure.

-OIPD would like to thank all the Divisions and State DOTs for their participation in this solicitation.
+The Center for Innovative Finance Support would like to thank all the Divisions and State DOTs for their participation in this solicitation.
 We look forward to collaborating further and showcasing innovations that promise to improve our financial management of the Federal-aid Highway Program.

 For more information contact:

 Application: Download PDF [1.73 MB]